-Standoff over Trump border wall puts Congress in budget 'pickle'
+Standoff over Trump border wall puts U.S. Congress in budget 'pickle'

 Since then, a senior House Republican aide said his party was “in a pickle” over how to keep the government open.

-The aide noted that Republicans, who still control both houses of Congress until Jan.
+The aide noted that Republicans, who will control both houses of Congress until Jan.
 3, will not be able to muster the minimum 218 votes needed in the House to pass a funding bill if it contains Trump’s demand for border wall money, which Democrats oppose.

 If funds run out on Dec.
 21, the NASA space program would potentially be unfunded, along with national parks, the U.S. diplomatic corps and agriculture programs.